ZxYuan/javtorrent/README.md

 ---------------------------

-Now info from sukebeiNyaa only, with ugly code format.
+Now info from sukebeiNyaa only, with ugly code format.\n
 TODO: Add info of  other torrent-dl websites.